See, Play and Learn

 You've probably heard that high blood pressure is a problem.
 Sometimes blood pressure that is too low can also cause problems.

 Some people have low blood pressure all the time.
 They have no symptoms and their low readings are normal for them.
-In other people, blood pressure drops below normal because of some event or medical condition.
-Some people may experience symptoms of low pressure when standing up too quickly.
+In other people, blood pressure drops below normal because of a medical condition or certain medicines.
+Some people may have symptoms of low blood pressure when standing up too quickly.
 Low blood pressure is a problem only if it causes dizziness, fainting or in extreme cases, shock.

 NIH: National Heart, Lung, and Blood Institute

 - What Are the Signs and Symptoms of Hypotension?
 (National Heart, Lung, and Blood Institute)

 - What Causes Hypotension?
 (National Heart, Lung, and Blood Institute)